maxh119Z/distilling-step-by-step1/README.md

 ### Key Findings

-* [cite_start]**Safety Degradation**: Fine-tuning on "safe" refusal data from the teacher model inadvertently increased the Jailbreak Success Rate (JSR) for all student models by up to 16.6 percentage points[cite: 8].
+**Safety Degradation**: Fine-tuning on "safe" refusal data from the teacher model inadvertently increased the Jailbreak Success Rate (JSR) for all student models by up to 16.6 percentage points
-* [cite_start]**Reasoning-Safety Trade-off**: The attempt to instill safety led to a consistent decline in general reasoning capabilities across all models, as measured by the GSM8K benchmark[cite: 190].
+**Reasoning-Safety Trade-off**: The attempt to instill safety led to a consistent decline in general reasoning capabilities across all models, as measured by the GSM8K benchmark
-* [cite_start]**Causal Analysis**: We attribute the observed degradation to a combination of factors including nuanced 'boundary' data, amplification of teacher vulnerabilities, and catastrophic forgetting[cite: 139].
+**Causal Analysis**: We attribute the observed degradation to a combination of factors including nuanced 'boundary' data, amplification of teacher vulnerabilities, and catastrophic forgetting.

 ### Methodology Overview

-[cite_start]Our experimental pipeline consists of five key stages[cite: 65]:
+Our experimental pipeline consists of five key stages:

-1.  [cite_start]**Data Curation**: We sourced ~28,000 multilingual jailbreak prompts from the XSafety dataset[cite: 67].
+1.  **Data Curation**: We sourced ~28,000 multilingual jailbreak prompts from the XSafety dataset (https://github.com/Jarviswang94/Multilingual_safety_benchmark).
-2.  [cite_start]**Teacher Response Generation**: The teacher model, `OpenAI o1-mini`, generated safe refusal responses for these prompts[cite: 68].
+2.  **Teacher Response Generation**: The teacher model, `OpenAI o1-mini`, generated safe refusal responses for these prompts.
-3.  [cite_start]**Distillation Dataset Creation**: We paired the prompts and the teacher's refusals to create the fine-tuning dataset[cite: 70].
+3.  **Distillation Dataset Creation**: We paired the prompts and the teacher's refusals to create the fine-tuning dataset.
-4.  [cite_start]**LoRA PEFT**: We used Low-Rank Adaptation (LoRA) to efficiently fine-tune the student models on this dataset[cite: 73].
+4.  **LoRA PEFT**: We used Low-Rank Adaptation (LoRA) to efficiently fine-tune the student models on this datasets.
-5.  [cite_start]**Evaluation**: We evaluated the models on the MultiJail benchmark, using `GPT-4o` as an automated judge to classify responses as safe, unsafe, or invalid[cite: 77, 78].
+5.  **Evaluation**: We evaluated the models on the MultiJail benchmark, using `GPT-4o` as an automated judge to classify responses as safe, unsafe, or invalid.

 ---

-### 🚀 Getting Started
+### Getting Started

 Follow the instructions in `MAIN.ipynb` to run the code.
 The notebook is designed to be run cell-by-cell.

-Before running, you must add your secret keys for Hugging Face and OpenAI at the indicated locations (`XXXX-8` for the Hugging Face token and `XXXX-9` for the OpenAI API key) in the notebook.
+Before running, you must add your secret keys for Hugging Face and OpenAI in the notebook.

 ### 📂 Repository Structure